Developer-DAO/web3-ui/packages/core/README.md

 ### TokenGate

 `TokenGate` lets you conditionally render some content depending on whether the current connected user has enough amount of a specific token.
-The component only supports ERC20 tokens at the moment but support for other standards is coming soon.
+The component only supports ERC20 and ERC721 (NFTs) tokens at the moment but support for other standards is coming soon.

 #### Usage